- Admissions Questions

-The Ph.D. in Public Policy with a concentration in educational leadership and policy is designed for working professionals with experience and interest in educational leadership who wish to attain a doctorate.
+The Ph.D. in Public Policy with a concentration in educational leadership and policy is designed for working professionals with experience and interest in educational policy who wish to attain a doctorate.

 Is there going to be a focus on K-12 educators or will higher education also be included?

-We are looking for a diverse cross-section of applicants across the spectrum of K-12 and higher education.
+We are looking for a diverse cross-section of applicants across the spectrum of K-12, higher education, and non-profits.

 Will this program lead to teaching/principal/superintendent certification?

 The Ph.D. program will not give you the course work that you need to become certified as a teacher, principal, superintendent or any other school administrator in the state of Maine.
 The School of Education and Human Development offers several masters and CAS degrees in which you can fulfill the requirements for certification.

 Only a small group of candidates will be selected to begin the program this fall.
 Those students will progress through the program and take all courses together over the next three years and will aim to complete the program at the same time.

 Who will be on the dissertation committees?
 Will outside professionals be invited to participate?

 The dissertation committees will consist of a combination of University of Southern Maine faculty members affiliated with the School of Education and the Muskie School of Public Service.
 Outside professionals will be considered as appropriate.